Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Runtime lower bounds

-We show now that we have no slack, i.e., weight of $N$ must be exactly $B^*$.
+We show now that we have no slack, i.e., the weight of $N$ must be exactly $B^*$.

-\begin{lem} The weight of $N$ is exactly $B^*$, and hence it is minimal (under edge deletions) since no edges have zero weights. \end{lem} \begin{proof} From \autoref{thm:representing}, we know that each gadget has weight of $B$ in $N$. \autoref{lem:main-at-least-4-red} says that each main gadget contributes at least 4 red edges which have exactly one end-point in this main gadget, and \autoref{lem:dotted} says that the dotted edges (incident on border vertices) contribute at least $4\ell$ to weight of $N$.
+\begin{claim} The weight of $N$ is exactly $B^*$, and is inclusion-wise minimal. \end{claim} \begin{proof} From \autoref{thm:representing}, we know that each gadget has a weight of $B$ in $N$. \autoref{lem:main-at-least-4-red} says that each main gadget contributes at least 4 red edges which have exactly one end-point in this main gadget, and \autoref{lem:dotted} says that the orange edges (incident on border vertices) contribute at least $4\ell$ to weight of $N$.
 Since all these edges are distinct, we have that the weight of $N$ is at least $(2k+2\ell)\cdot B + (2k+2\ell)\cdot B + (2k+\ell)\cdot B + 4(\ell+2k+\ell) = B^*$.
-Hence, weight of $N$ is exactly $B^*$ and it is minimal (under edge deletions) since no edges have zero weights. \end{proof}
+Hence, the weight of $N$ is exactly $B^*$, and it is minimal (under edge deletions) since no edges have zero weights. \end{proof}